Former Adjunct Senior Fellow

-Alexis Collins is an Adjunct Senior Fellow at the Center for a New American Security.
-Her research interests focus on homeland security, national security, and cybersecurity issues.
+Alexis Collins is a Former Adjunct Senior Fellow at the Center for a New American Security.
+Her research interests focused on homeland security, national security, and cybersecurity issues.

 Alexis is currently a litigation partner at Cleary Gottlieb Steen and Hamilton, focusing on cybersecurity and data privacy, civil litigation, and criminal and regulatory enforcement matters.
 She earned her J.D. with honors from the University of Chicago Law School, and B.A. from Oberlin College.
 After law school, she served for two years as a judicial clerk to the Honorable John R. Padova in the U.S. District Court for the Eastern District of Pennsylvania.

 EventsVirtual Panel Discussion: Confronting the Domestic Terrorism Threat